muiz2353673/server-performance-stats/README.md

 # Server Performance Stats

 This project contains a shell script `server-stats.sh` that analyzes basic server performance metrics on any Linux machine.
-This project is part of [roadmap.sh](https://roadmap.sh/projects/server-stats) DevOps projects.
 ## 🔧 Features

 - Total CPU usage